microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 -   Generate a new `RemovedTreeId`.
--   Translate that change into an equivalent delta that preserves the otherwise deleted subtree by moving that subtree to a part of the inner forest that lies outside the scope of the document.
+-   Translate that change into an equivalent delta that preserves the otherwise deleted subtree by moving that subtree to a part of the forest that lies outside the scope of the document.
 -   Apply that delta to the forest.
 -   Update the `TreeIndex` so it has an entry associating the removed subtree's `ChangeAtomId` and `RemovedTreeId`.